Dragon Colors

 Yellow Dragons

-In China, the Yellow Dragon is associated with the Fifth Direction, the direction of the center, or the center of the world.5 The Yellow Dragon is the symbol of this Fifth and heavenly direction.5 This is why yellow dragons are revered in China, though they are rarely seen.
-Of the five Chinese elements, yellow is one of the colors of Earth, making these dragons connected with the earth's regenerative powers.
+In China, the Yellow Dragon is associated with the Fifth Direction, the direction of the center, or the center of the world.
+[5] The Yellow Dragon is the symbol of this Fifth and heavenly direction.
+[5] This is why yellow dragons are revered in China.
+Yellow dragons are connected with the earth's regenerative powers, and they represent the power of the emperor.

 All of the dragon graphics on this page were created by Donna Quinn.